-His mother died when he was a young boy, and family circumstances and the need to earn his living forced him to leave school at the age of 14.
-Despite this he became a prolific and self-taught shorthand writer, a soldier, a successful journalist, an expert in local government affairs, a country squire and fox hunter, a magistrate, and a life peer.
+His mother died when he was a young boy, and family circumstances and the need to earn his living obliged him to leave school at the age of 14.
+Despite this, he became a prolific and self-taught shorthand writer, a soldier, a successful journalist, an expert in local government affairs, a 'country squire' and fox hunter, a magistrate, and a Life Peer.

 Charles Leatherland (centre holding hat) at National Union of Journalists Conference 1921

 In the 1940s the Labour Party asked him to stand for Parliament as an MP.
-This would have meant financial and career sacrificies, and he reluctantly declined the offer.
+This would have meant financial and career sacrifices, and he reluctantly declined the offer.
 His later career in the Lords shows that he would have made a fine MP.
-He was still attending the House of Lords at the age of 92.
+He was still attending the House of Lords at the age of 90.

 Lord Leatherland's Coat of Arms